RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-Roberto Valli is a graduate student at ETH Zurich.
-He did his undergraduate studies at the University of St. Gallen and is now completing his graduate education at the Center for Comparative and International Studies at ETH Zurich.
-After completing his master's thesis he enrolled into the CIS's phd program under the supervision of Lars-Erik Cederman.
+I am a graduate student at ETH Zurich.
+I'm enrolled in the [Center for Comparative and International Studies'](https://cis.ethz.ch/Studying_CIS/PhDCIS.html) phd program under the supervision of professor [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
+I posses an M.A. degree in Comparative and International Studies from ETH Zurich and a B.A. in International Affairs from the University of St. Gallen.

-His research interests lie in the study of **state and nation-formation**, as well as **nationalist**, **ethnic** and **party politics**.
+My research interests cover broadly speaking both causes and consequences of the politicization of ethno-cultural traits, particularly in relation to state policy.
+I am interested in the study of state and nation-formation, discrimination, as well as ethnic and party politics.